SangeetAgarwal/SecuringAppsWithOAuth2AndOIDC/README.md

 As before, you'll only want to uncomment `[Authorize(AuthenticationSchemes = "CodeFlowWithTokenEncryptionScheme")]` in the `NoteController` in the `Notes.MvcApp` project.
 This will then cause the `.AddOpenIdConnect("CodeFlowWithTokenEncryptionScheme", options => { ... })` to be called.

-You'll want to make sure the corresponding default challenge scheme is set to `CodeFlowWithTokenEncryptionScheme` in the `program.cs` file of the `Notes.MvcApp` project.
+You'll also want to make sure the corresponding default challenge scheme is set to `CodeFlowWithTokenEncryptionScheme` in the `program.cs` file of the `Notes.MvcApp` project.

 Also, make sure `builder.Services.AddTransient<ITokenCreationService, EncryptedTokenCreationService>();` is uncommented in the `HostingExtensions.cs` file of the `MakeBitByte.IDP` project.